VoidCRDev/Artisan/README.md

 ### Making writing code generation operations easier

-Artisan provides an easy to digest and read format that is both extensible and provides for the flexibility needed to simplify and write code generation operations for the java programming language.
+Artisan provides an easy to digest and read format that is both extensible and provides for the flexibility needed to simplify and write code generation operations for the jvm.

 Artisan is built upon different modules you can read more about the modules in the `README.md` of each module.
 For brevity they will be listed here: